 Toggle: English / Spanish

-Paranoid personality disorder is a mental health condition in which a person has a long-term pattern of distrust and suspicion of others, but does not have a full-blown
+Paranoid personality disorder is a mental condition in which a person has a long-term pattern of distrust and suspicion of others.
+The person does not have a full-blown

 Personality disorder - paranoid

-Cause of paranoid personality disorder is unknown.
-The disorder appears to be more common in families with psychotic disorders such as schizophrenia and delusional disorder.
+Causes of paranoid personality disorder are unknown.
+The disorder appears to be more common in families with psychotic disorders, such as schizophrenia and delusional disorder.
 This suggests genes may be involved.
 Environmental factors may play a role as well.

-The condition appears to be more common in men.
+The condition seems to be more common in men.

 Common symptoms include: